gsheppard/azmiirs_guides/heroes/barbarian.md

 **Wolf.** You gain the hunting sensibilities of a wolf.
 You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace (see chapter 8 for rules on travel pace).

-**Elk.** Whether mounted or on foot,your travel pace is doubled, as is the travel pace of up to ten companions while they're within 60 feet of you and you're not inca- pacitated (see chapter 8 in the Player's Handbook for more information about travel pace).
+**Elk.
+(SCAG)** Whether mounted or on foot,your travel pace is doubled, as is the travel pace of up to ten companions while they're within 60 feet of you and you're not inca- pacitated (see chapter 8 in the Player's Handbook for more information about travel pace).
 The elk spirit helps you roam far and fast.

-**Tiger.** You gain proficiency in two skills from the fol- lowing list: Athletics, Acrobatics, Stealth, and Survival.
+**Tiger.
+(SCAG)** You gain proficiency in two skills from the fol- lowing list: Athletics, Acrobatics, Stealth, and Survival.
 The cat spirit hones your survival instincts.

 #### Spirit Walker
 At 10th level, you can cast the commune with nature spell, but only as a ritual.
 When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.